AbiralShakya/SelfBalancingBike/README.md

 5:1 geer ratio on a rear wheel electric motor (560 KV)

-rough calculations give ~ 14.4 V battery w/ 8 A is fine (using 6 gauge wire) 8 A ESC 2x
+rough calculations give ~ 14.4 V battery w/ 8 A is fine (using 6 gauge wire)

+8 A ESC 2x

+create custom lidar sensor and boostrap custom point cloud software combined with RF beacons from user for path planning